d3/d3-time/README.md

 The optional *count* function takes a start date and an end date, already floored to the current interval, and returns the number of boundaries between the start (exclusive) and end (inclusive).
 If a *count* function is not specified, the returned interval does not expose [count](#interval_count) or [every](#interval_every) methods.
 Note: due to an internal optimization, the specified *count* function must not invoke *interval*.count on other time intervals.

 The optional *field* function takes a date, already floored to the current interval, and returns the field value of the specified date, corresponding to the number of boundaries between this date (exclusive) and the latest previous parent boundary.
 For example, for the [timeDay](#timeDay) interval, this returns the number of days since the start of the month.
+If a *field* function is not specified, it defaults to counting the number of interval boundaries since the UNIX epoch of January 1, 1970 UTC.
 The *field* function defines the behavior of [*interval*.every](#interval_every).

 ### Intervals